Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates

 \section{Conclusion and Perspectives}

-In this work, we propose AOL preconditioning as a novel approach to improving the efficiency of orthogonality-based optimizers like Muon.
-Under practical approximation budgets (i.e., $t \leq 5$), we show that AOL preconditioning yields both faster and more accurate orthogonalization.
-Empirically, AOL reduces the initial polar error significantly compared to Frobenius normalization on large random matrices (\cref{fig:precond_bench}), and enables the removal of one Newton–Schulz iteration while still achieving equal or lower error than the five-step Muon and Muon+ baselines (\cref{fig:polar_error_NS}).
-These convergence gains translate directly into runtime improvements: across realistic training settings, Turbo-Muon provides step-time speedups of 8–10\% at medium scale (\cref{tab:1b_runtime}) and reduces the end-to-end runtime of the NanoGPT benchmark without any hyperparameter changes (\cref{tab:nanoGPT_accuracy}).
-Finally, we demonstrate that these improvements hold across both language modeling and vision tasks, confirming that AOL-based preconditioning yields consistent benefits in already highly optimized training pipelines.
-Finally, we explore if AOL preconditionning is suitable for exact estimation of the polar factor, and show that AOL preconditioning asymptotically approximates a steepest descent direction with greatly increased iterative convergence (as observed in \cref{tab:asymptotic}).
+In this work, we propose AOL pre-conditioning to improve the efficiency of orthogonality-based optimizers such as Muon.
+Under practical approximation budgets (i.e., $t \leq 5$), the proposed approach yields both faster and more accurate orthogonalization: Empirically, AOL significantly reduces the initial polar error compared to Frobenius normalization on large random matrices (\cref{fig:precond_bench}), and enables the removal of one Newton-Schulz iteration while still achieving equal or lower error than the five-step Muon and Muon+ baselines (\cref{fig:polar_error_NS}).
+These gains translate into consistent runtime improvements, with AOL pre-conditioning acting as a drop-in replacement that requires no hyperparameter tuning: Across speed-run and standard benchmarks, \turbomuon preserves performance while reducing computation time.
+In particular, we achieve near-identical performance on NanoGPT and CIFAR-10 speed-runs, with up to 3\% speedup, and similar trends on larger-scale settings such as ImageNet-1K.
+At medium scale (\cref{tab:1b_runtime}), Turbo-Muon can even provide step-time speedups of 8–10\%.

+Beyond empirical performance, we provide a geometric interpretation of AOL pre-conditioning through a steepest descent characterization.
+We show that \turbomuon updates are close to the solution of a steepest descent problem under a structured operator norm.
+This perspective reveals that AOL pre-conditioning implicitly controls the spectral geometry of the update.
+As a consequence, \turbomuon reduces sensitivity to feature collapse and promotes more stable and balanced optimization dynamics.

+\paragraph{Broader impact.} By reducing the computational cost of orthogonality-constrained optimization without sacrificing performance or requiring additional tuning, AOL pre-conditioning contributes to more efficient training of large-scale models.
+Moreover, AOL pre-conditioning is orthogonal to many existing Muon improvements; in particular, we show in the appendix (\cref{ap:tridao}) that it can be naturally combined with the very recent Gram-based Newton-Schulz computation method~\cite{GramNewtonSchulz}, making it a complementary building block rather than a competing approach.

 \ifarxiv